eapearson/gopherjs-ko/README.md

 For documentation, see http://godoc.org/github.com/mibitzi/gopherjs-ko

 ## Example
-There is also an [example](https://github.com/mibitzi/gopherjs-ko/tree/master/example) for a basic single page application using KnockoutJS / Knockout Validation / page.js
+There is also an example for a basic single page application using KnockoutJS / Knockout Validation / page.js You can see an online version [here](http://mibitzi.github.io/gopherjs-ko/example/static/)